xiyonggggg/python-fastapi-vue/README.md

 2. **Validation Rules**
    - Employee must belong to an existing department.
    - Cannot create employee if `department_id` does not exist or is inactive.
+   - Add unique constraints for department name and employee name.
+   - Add `email` and `phone_no` filed to employee table:
+      - Ensure that each employee’s email address and phone number are unique and follow proper formatting rules.

 3. **Proper Error Handling**
     - Example: return `400 bad request` if department not found

 4. **Extra**
-   - Add unique constraints for department name and employee name.
-   - Ensure that each employee’s email address and phone number are unique and follow proper formatting rules.
    - Implement **soft delete** for both employees and departments.
 (Hint: use flag)
+   - Document Upload(.pdf/.txt):
+      - Add a `department_policy` field to department table.
+      - Implement endpoints that allow users to upload and download document.

 <br>